 When occupancy is terminated, the Student must vacate his or her room within twenty-four (24) hours of his or her receipt of a termination notice.
-The Student shall return all keysand arrange for a room inspection by the Resident Assistant staff member or the appropriate Residential Life Official who shall complete a Room Condition report within twenty-four (24) hours.
-Students shall complete a Residential Life Withdrawal Form prior to vacating his or her room.
+The Student will return all keys and arrange for a room inspection by the Resident Assistant staff member or the appropriate Residential Life Official who will complete a Room Condition report within twenty-four (24) hours.
+Students will complete a Residential Life Withdrawal Form prior to vacating his or her room.
 Students who vacate without following these procedures will be charged \$275.00.

-When moving out of the assigned residence hall room for any reason, Student agrees to surrender the room to University in the same condition as when received, reasonable wear accepted.
+When moving out of the assigned residence hall room for any reason, Student agrees to surrender the room to the University in the same condition as their move-in date, reasonable wear accepted.
 Storage space is not available in the residence halls.
-The Student shall be responsible for all expenses related to the repair or replacement of damaged or lost University property, the disposal of any abandoned furniture décor, clothing, books, or other personal belongings, and the clean-up of any excessive trash or debris.
-Additionally, if cleaning other than routine cleaning is needed; the University will assess an additional chargeThe University may bill the student or pursue legal remedies as the circumstances may permit.
+The Student is responsible for all expenses related to the repair or replacement of damaged or lost University property, the disposal of any abandoned furniture décor, clothing, books, or other personal belongings, and the clean-up of any excessive trash or debris.
+Additionally, if cleaning other than routine cleaning is needed; the University will assess an additional charge.
+The University may bill the student or pursue legal remedies as the circumstances may permit.

-The University and Student agree that any personal property remaining in the room assigned to the Student after the Student vacates the room shall be conclusively presumed abandoned The Office of Residential Life will make considerate efforts to contact the student to retrieve abandoned property.
+The University and Student agree that any personal property remaining in the room assigned to the Student after the Student vacates the room shall be conclusively presumed abandoned.
+The Office of Residential Life will make efforts to contact the student to retrieve abandoned property.
 The University will dispose of unclaimed and/or abandoned property in its sole discretion.